EduardoZepeda/coffee-bytes-hugo/content/posts/python/como-hacer-un-switch-o-match-en-python/index.en.md

 coverImage: images/PythonYatiene.jpg
 coverImageCredits: Credits to https://www.pexels.com/@cottonbro/
 date: '2021-03-06'
-description: Learn how to use the Python switch statement, also known as match, its basic syntax and guard, to control the flow of your application.
+seo_title: "Python Switch Statement: Match Case Syntax Guide"
+description: Learn to use Python's match-case statement with syntax basics, guards and practical examples for controlling application flow.
 keywords:
 - python
 title: How to make a switch in Python?